 If you’re looking for a good all-around cordless drill, then the Bosch PSB 1800 LI-2 Cordless Combi Drill is worth every penny of its £78 price tag (available from Amazon).

 Included in the package are two 18 V Lithium-Ion Batteries, a double screwdriver bit, a charger and a carry case.
 Sadly, you’ll need to supply drill bits.

 This drill uses Bosch’s innovative Syneon Chip technology.
 Not only does this ensures optimum power, but it also provides maximum endurance regardless of the task.

 These fast-charging batteries are ready to use in an hour and can be used with any of DIY and garden tools in the Bosch 18 volt system.

-Whether you’re screwing or drilling wood, metal or masonry, the PSB 1800 handles it with ease.
+Whether you’re screwing or drilling wood, metal or masonry, the Bosch PSB 1800 LI-2 handles it with ease.
 The two-speed planetary gearbox as 20 torque, drill and impact drill settings.

 Changing drills bit is simple and quick, thanks to a keyless chuck which uses Bosch Auto-Lock.
 While an integrated LED light makes working in dark spaces easier without draining the battery.

 As one of the best cordless drills currently on the market, the Bosch PSB 1800 LI-2 Cordless Combi Drill scores 9/10.